Back to Top

 He returned to Holden Fishermens Bend in 1983 in Central Manufacturing Engineering.
 In 1984, Neil was asked to also computerise the Employee Suggestion Plan.
 During this time he was the Manufacturing representative at the Product Operating Committee.

 In 1986, Neil joined Product Planning as Manager of Operational Planning, working with Family II engines.
-Once this function was under control, he started helping with the first Nissan Astra program, eventually taking over the program.
+Once this function was under control, he started helping with the 'LD' Nissan Astra program, eventually taking over the program.

 From then onward, Neil handled all non-Commodore passenger vehicle programs until his retirement.